Death of Michael Jackson

-Circumstances
+Background

-Jackson was taken by ambulance to the Ronald Reagan UCLA Medical Center on June 25 where he arrived at 1:14 p.m. and was pronounced dead at 2:26 p.m.
+Jackson was taken by ambulance to Ronald Reagan UCLA Medical Center on June 25 where he arrived at 1:14 p.m. and was pronounced dead at 2:26 p.m.

-At the time of his death, Jackson was preparing for a series of comeback concerts, This Is It, due to begin in July 2009 at the O2 Arena in London.
-On June 24 Jackson arrived for rehearsal at the Staples Center, Los Angeles, at around 6:30 p.m.
+At the time of his death, Jackson was preparing for a series of comeback concerts, This Is It, scheduled to begin in July 2009 at the O2 Arena in London.
+On June 24, Jackson arrived for rehearsal at the Staples Center in Los Angeles at around 6:30 p.m.
 According to the magician Ed Alonzo, Jackson jokingly complained of laryngitis and did not rehearse until 9 p.m.
-"He looked great and had great energy," Alonzo said.
-The rehearsal went past midnight.
+Alonzo said that "he looked great and had great energy."
+The rehearsal continued past midnight.

-Jackson returned to his home at 100 North Carolwood Drive in the Holmby Hills neighborhood around 12:30 a.m. the following morning and retired to bed one hour later.
-Jackson had long suffered from insomnia, and had a history of using drugs in an attempt to help him sleep.
-Jackson's personal physician, Conrad Murray, was present to help Jackson sleep and gave him various drugs including diazepam, lorazepam, and midazolam while monitoring him by his bedside.
-After several hours and several drug injections, Jackson was still unable to fall asleep, and, according to Murray, was repeatedly asking him for "milk", a nickname for the powerful surgical general anesthetic propofol, which Jackson had used in the past as a sleep aid.
-At 10:40 a.m., with Jackson still not asleep, Murray relented to his requests and injected him with 25 milligrams of propofol diluted with lidocaine.
-With Jackson finally asleep, Murray testified that he left his bedside to go to the bathroom, and after returning two minutes later, discovered that Jackson was not breathing and had a weak pulse.
+Jackson returned to his home at 100 North Carolwood Drive in the Holmby Hills neighborhood at around 1:00 a.m. the following morning and went to bed approximately half an hour later.
+He had long suffered from insomnia and had a history of using drugs in an attempt to sleep.
+His personal physician, Conrad Murray, was present to help him sleep and administered various drugs including diazepam, lorazepam, and midazolam while monitoring him by his bedside.
+After several hours and multiple drug injections, Jackson remained unable to fall asleep and, according to Murray, repeatedly asked for "milk", a nickname for the surgical anesthetic propofol, which he had previously used as a sleep aid.
+At 10:40 a.m., with Jackson still awake, Murray relented and injected 25 milligrams of propofol diluted with lidocaine.
+Once Jackson was asleep, Murray testified that he left the bedside to use the bathroom.
+He returned two minutes later to find Jackson not breathing and with a weak pulse.